Japan expands virus emergency after record spikes amid Games

 Nationwide, Japan reported 10,687 cases Thursday, exceeding 10,000 for the first time.
 It has recorded 15,166 fatalities from COVID-19, including 2,288 in Tokyo, since the pandemic began.

-The emergency measures focus on an alcohol ban at eateries and karaoke bars and their shortened hours, but have become less effective because people are only requested to remain and work at home.
-Many have been defying the measures as they become tired of restrictive life.
+The emergency measures focus on shortened hours and an alcohol ban at eateries and karaoke bars, but have become less effective because people are only requested to remain and work at home.
+Many have been defying the measures as they become tired of restrictions.

 Earlier Friday, Tokyo Gov. Yuriko Koike noted that people in their 30s or younger account for many recent cases and urged them to “share the sense of crisis” and follow basic measures such as mask wearing and avoiding having parties.